 Select and drag

 Now that you are seeing your fonts, or have a general idea of what they look like, and you have your categories ready to receive them, it is time to select the fonts and move them as needed.
-You can select one font, and drag it to the correct category and repeat that process one by one, but that is adding more time to this process.
-The easiest way would be to choose a category (ex: Script) and select all the scripts fonts you see among the icons.
+You can select one font, drag it to the correct category, and repeat that process one by one, but that is adding more time to this process.
+The easiest way would be to choose a category (ex: Script) and select all the script fonts you see among the icons.
 Hold the Ctrl key to select multiple fonts.
-This way, you can select dozens at the time, and then, when you are finished scrolling through those icons (or when you want a break), you just have to drag and drop them on the category to the left.
+This way, you can select dozens at a time, and then, when you are finished scrolling through those icons (or when you want a break), you just have to drag and drop them on the category to the left.